31st Guards Air Assault Brigade: History

 During the Ukrainian forces' withdrawal from Ilovaisk on August 29, Donbas Battalion fighters were able to capture two soldiers of the 31st Air Assault Brigade near Chervonosilske village: Nikita Terskikh and Eugen Sardaryan, as well as some soldiers of 6th Tank Brigade.

 On 4 June 2015, TASS cited an unnamed official claiming that the 104th Guards Airborne Division would be reformed from the brigade.

 In March 2016, the brigade temporarily moved from its base at Ulyanovsk to Orenburg in snap readiness drills.

 The brigade was deployed to Belarus in preparation for the Russian invasion of Ukraine, which began on 24 February 2022.
 The soldiers of the brigade boarded helicopters that morning, ostensibly for exercises.
-Once airborne, they were notified that they were at war with Ukraine before mounting a surprise air assault that began the Battle of Antonov Airport near the Ukrainian capital of Kyiv.
+Once airborne, they were notified that they were at war with Ukraine before mounting a surprise air assault that began the battle of Antonov Airport near the Ukrainian capital of Kyiv.
 The brigade quickly seized control of the airfield, but Russian reinforcements were prevented from using it by Ukrainian anti-aircraft fire.
 Facing counterattacks in which at least 34 soldiers of the brigade were killed.
-The 31st was then committed to the Battle of Hostomel, in which they suffered heavy casualties that included brigade commander Colonel Sergey Karasev and battalion commanders Major Alexey Oskin and Lieutenant Colonel Denis Yagidarov.
-After the Russian retreat from Kyiv Oblast on 1 April, the remnants of the brigade were redeployed to eastern Ukraine for the Battle of Izium and then participated in the Battle of Sievierodonetsk.
+The 31st was then committed to the battle of Hostomel, in which they suffered heavy casualties that included two battalion commanders Major Alexey Osokin and Lieutenant Colonel Denis Yagidarov.
+After the Russian retreat from Kyiv Oblast on 1 April, the remnants of the brigade were redeployed to eastern Ukraine for the battle of Izium and then participated in the battle of Sievierodonetsk.
+The 31st Guards Air Assault Brigade has been participating in the 2023 Ukrainian counteroffensive.
+In September the Brigade's commanding officer, Colonel Andrey Kondrashkin, was killed near the village of Andriivka.